eduNEXT/openedx-filters-samples/README.rst

 4. Trigger the filter by enrolling in a course.
 The filter will be applied and the pipeline step will be executed stopping the enrollment process.

+Review the `Tutor documentation`_ for more information on using plugins and extra requirements.

 How to Extend this Repository
 -----------------------------